zzzprojects/docs/linqtosql-plus.net/pages/getting-started/overview.md

 ## Bulk Operations Methods

-Bulk operation methods give you additional flexibility by allowing to customize options such as primary key, columns and more.
+Bulk operation methods give you additional flexibility by allowing you to customize options such as primary key, columns and more.

 Bulk Operations Available: